-You’ve applied for a banking job via a recruitment agency in Singapore or Hong Kong and your CV and covering letter are spot-on.
-All that now stands between you and meeting the hiring manager at the bank is an initial interview with the recruiter, a mere box-ticking exercise – you think.
+You’ve applied for a banking job via a recruitment agency in Singapore or Hong Kong and your CV and cover letter are spot-on.
+All that now stands between you and interviewing with the bank is an initial meeting with the recruiter, a mere box-ticking exercise – you think.

 Starting out with disrespect

-Show respect to the recruiter when you first meet – even if they’re less experienced than you (this isn’t uncommon in Asia), even if they’ve never worked in banking, and even if you’re not a big fan of recruitment agencies generally.
+Show respect to the recruiter when you first meet – even if they’re less experienced than you (this isn’t uncommon in Asia) and even if they’ve never worked in banking.
 Dress and behave as though you’re at a job interview with a senior banker.
-If you make a bad first impression on a recruiter, they will assume the manager at the bank will think the same and won’t waste time recommending you, says James Incles, Singapore country director at recruiters iKas Group.
+If you make a bad first impression, the recruiter will assume the manager at the bank will think the same and they won’t waste time recommending you, says a Singapore recruiter.
 “Do you make good eye contact?
 Are you wearing smart attire?
 Decisions are often made when you walk through the door.”

 Mid-interview phone use

 Switch off your device!
 Recruiters in Singapore and Hong Kong complain that too many candidates are checking their smart phones in the midst of job discussions.
 This doesn’t show that you’re a connected, sought-after finance professional; it suggests you’re not interested in the new job.
-Evelyn Lee, manager of financial services at recruiters Robert Walters in Singapore, has even seen candidates answering phone calls during interviews.
+Evelyn Lee, a director at LMA Recruitment in Singapore, has even seen candidates answering phone calls during interviews.